LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 - If a team is unable to field the minimum required players and do not want to play with bots, they will forfeit the match
 - Forfeited matches result in a 0-50 loss for the forfeiting team
+- Any team found to be intentionally forfeiting, especially to manipulate the standings, will receive a 0-100 loss for that match
+- Staff, in consultation with the Captains' Council, will investigate any suspicious forfeits, particularly those occurring near the end of the season

 ### 6.2 Penalties